 Religion is a cultural belief system that provides meaning to members of a community.
 Religious and spiritual beliefs help preserve the social order by defining proper behavior.
 They also create social unity by defining shared identity, offer individuals peace of mind, and explain the causes of events in a society.

 Early regional inhabitants worshipped various gods and objects, such as the sun, moon, animals, and tribal heroes.
+Between 500
-Between 500 BC and the 5th century, Zoroastrianism, one of the world's first monotheistic religions, gained followers in the region.
-Although preaching the worship of 1 God, Allah, marking the founding of Islam.
-Through conquest and proselytization Muhammad and his followers had united the entire Arabian Peninsula under Islam by the time of his death in 632 AD.

-Christianity arrived in the Arab Gulf in the 1st century, most of the region's Christians fled or converted following the arrival of Islam.
+BC and the fifth century, Zoroastrianism, one of the world's first monotheistic religions, gained followers in the region.
+Although Christianity arrived in the Arab Gulf in the 1st century, most of the region's Christians fled or converted following the arrival of Islam.